 Rakhi or Raksha Bandhan

-Rakhi or Raksha Bandhan (bond of protection) is a Hindu festival celebrated in India, Nepal, Australia, United States, Canada, UAE, UK, Mauritius and worldwide where Indians resides to maintain relationships between brothers and sisters.
+Rakhi or Raksha Bandhan (bond of protection) is a Hindu festival celebrated worldwide where Indians resides to maintain relationships between brothers and sisters.
 The Rakhi festival is also called Rakhi Purnima in many regions of the globe.
 We all know that India is a country where festivals celebrated throughout the year.
 The Rakhi festival is celebrated by Hindus, Jains and Sikhs all over the world.

 Rakhi also celebrated due to its own historical relevance.
-Most of rulers in the history of India were of Rajput community and the Rajput Queens were used to send the Rakhi thread to the neighbouring rulers as the token of the brotherhood.
+Most of rulers in the history of India were of Rajput community and the Rajput Queens were used to send the Rakhi thread to the neighbouring rulers as the token of the brotherhood for peace.
 In the history; Rani Karnavati, which was widowed queen of the great empire Chittor, sent a Rakhi to Humayun (Mughal Emperor of that time) for help in the war.
 The Rakhi or Raksha Bandhan festival ceremony organized by tying a Rakhi which is also called sacred thread by sister on her brother's wrist which indicates sister's love towards her brother and prays for her brother blessed for long life to protect and help her from all up and downs in the whole life.

 The Rakhi festival falls in the month of Shravan according to the Hindu lunisolar calendar when the full moon day on Shravan Poornima.
-Rakhi or Raksha Bandhan celebrates by tying a Rakhi or holy thread on the brother's wrist and brother return some Rakhi-gifts for sister like envelope of money and sweets for sister like kaju-katli, burfi, chocolates for sister etc. The modern Rakhi comes in many colours, designs and categories as satin Ribbon Rakhi, Floral Rakhi, Zardozi Rakhi, Rudraksha Rakhi, beads, sandalwood, bracelet Rakhi.
-The Rakhis are also specific as Rakhi for kids, Rakhi for sister-in-law or Bhabhi and many more Rakhi categories available on our Rakhi website.
+Rakhi or Raksha Bandhan celebrates by tying a Rakhi or holy thread on the brother's wrist and brother return some Rakhi-gifts for sister like envelope of money and sweets for sister etc. The modern Rakhi comes in many colors, designs and categories as satin Ribbon Rakhi, Floral Rakhi, Zardozi Rakhi, Rudraksha Rakhi, beads, sandalwood, bracelet Rakhi.
+The Rakhis are also specific as Rakhi for children and infants, Rakhi for sister-in-law or Bhabhi and many more Rakhi categories available on our Rakhi website.

 Rakhi - The History